hyndruide/Monscape/README.md

 ### Prerequisites

-install the library in arduino directory
+install the library in Arduino directory

 install nodejs on the raspberry pi